morningflighthelp.com

 ANote

-Digital presses generally run at a fixed IPH, specified by the manufacturer.
-That's the speed you want to enter as IPH Normal for 8.5x11 (A4).
-The program automatically reduces that speed for larger sheet sizes.
-If the press slows down for coated or heavier weight paper or envelopes, you still have the option of changing from Normal to a slower IPH when you make the quote.
-Simply enter the product as a Custom Product (Ctrl-F2), then click Properties and adjust the slider.
+Digital presses generally run at a fixed number of impressions per hour, specified by the manufacturer.
+That's the speed you want to enter as Normal for 8.5x11 (A4).
+If your press slows down for heavier weight paper, you have the option of changing to a slower IPH when you make the quote.
+Simply enter the product as a Custom Product, then click Properties and adjust the slider.

 Press Update Window